mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

    echo "✅ IoT Jobs role created: ${JOB_ROLE_ARN}"
    ```

    The IAM role is now configured with the minimal permissions needed for IoT Jobs to retrieve firmware from S3.
-This establishes the security boundary for job execution and ensures that devices can only access signed firmware packages from your designated bucket.
+This establishes the security boundary for job execution and ensures that devices can only access signed firmware packages from your designated bucket, following the AWS Well-Architected Framework's security pillar principles.

 2. **Set up AWS Signer for Code Signing**: